jiayihoffman/jiayihoffman.github.io/_posts/2026-01-26-LEGO-ROS2_control.md

 ## Introduction

-After building a differential robot ([ROS 2 Control, Robot Control the Right Way]) using mechanical parts from [OSEPP](https://osepp.com/mechanical-parts), I am looking to build a more durable mobile robot with stronger motors and a more attractive look.
+After building a differential robot ([Robot Auto Mapping using Nav2 SLAM Toolbox]) using mechanical parts from [OSEPP](https://osepp.com/mechanical-parts), I am looking to build a more durable mobile robot with stronger motors and a more attractive look.

 I started with RC cars.
 However, to modify an RC car for ROS2 Control, I would have to discard many of its original RC parts, which is not very economical.
 Besides, the modified RC car does not look good.